 TCI accepts grant requests from organizations (see above) that are in the communities where TCI has determined it would offer philanthropic support.
-In 2017, this includes projects within the states of Colorado, Illinois, Iowa and Oklahoma.
+This includes projects within the states of Colorado, Illinois, Iowa and Oklahoma.
 In terms of geographic focus, it is really in the hands of the applicant/applicant coalition to define your geographic focus.
 Some projects focus on an entire state, a collection of counties, a single county, city, or even a defined neighborhood or census tract(s).
 Please also know that some projects choose to focus and define themselves around a targeted population that may not be a defined as a geographic focus within a region.
 All the above represent potential ways to position your planning and grant request.
 If you have an eligibility question, please always feel free to contact TCI staff to discuss your specific situation.

 When does TCI accept applications?

 Again, you’ll be able to access a full Request for Proposals (RFP) document when we have an active, upcoming grant cycle.
 This document will lay out proposal timelines and expected funding decision dates.
 Once outside of those timeframes, you’ll have to wait until a future grant offering to make a request.
 We cannot entertain grant requests for review outside of our established grant competitions.